FitnessPie/gym-facility-search-api/README.md

 ## 🚀 Deployment

-This API can be deployed anywhere - Docker or Serverless.
+This API can be deployed either with Docker, `nest start`, or Serverless.

 ### Quick Deploy to Vercel (2 minutes)